DataDog/dd-trace-rb/docs/Compatibility.md

 ### Apple macOS support

-Use of `ddtrace` on macOS is supported for development, but not for production deployments.
+Use of `datadog` on macOS is supported for development, but not for production deployments.

 ### Microsoft Windows support

-Using `ddtrace` on Microsoft Windows is currently unsupported.
+Using `datadog` on Microsoft Windows is currently unsupported.
 We'll still accept community contributions and issues, but will consider them as having low priority.

 ## Integrations